 Speaking of branding do you have a clear brand that stands behind your social media profile or channel?
 Are you recognisable from a nifty logo?
 You must have a consistent feed, one that’s not full of messy, disparate content.
 Having a clear brand image will help to build a long-term relationship with your target audience.

-That’s also a nice segway into our next question: do you have a positive relationship with your fan base?
+That’s also a nice pathway into our next question: do you have a positive relationship with your fan base?
 All of us get criticised online, that’s just part of the interactive nature of the medium.
 But you need to draw energy from the positive comments and take genuine constructive criticism when you get it.
 That’s the only way to improve and reach even more people.
 Plus, you need to have a tight focus on promotion.
-You need to share your content regularly, using a variety of popular platforms.
+You need to share your content regularly, using a variety of popular platforms and monitor your performance by using a social media analytics tool.
 And you can learn about all of this by following the competition online to see what they’re doing!

 Knowing What Doesn’t Work

 Conversely, you also need to know what doesn’t work in your niche.
-And that’s also something you can think about while you follow competitors on social media.
+And that’s also something you can think about while you follow a competitor’s social media effort.
 Sure, one of them may be huge on Twitter, but they could fail miserably on Instagram.
-So, is that the consequence of something they’re doing poorly, or is your niche not suited for a large Instagram following?
+So, is that the consequence of something they’re doing poorly on their social media campaign, or is your niche not suited for a large Instagram following?
 Analyse the competition to see where they’re underperforming and why.

-For example, they could get a lot of engagement via InstaStories, but their posts could lack comments, views, and likes.
+For example, by using a social media tool you may observe that they are recording a high engagement metric via InstaStories, but their posts could lack comments, views, and likes.
 See what they’re not doing right, and make sure you avoid that as you build your online presence.
-Simultaneously, watch their online campaigns on various platforms and see if they’re following all the proper business practices.
-If you determine they are, then we can attribute their unsuccessfulness to the platform that’s not suited to your niche; obviously, valuable information to you!
+Simultaneously, watch their online campaigns on various platforms and see if they’re following all the proper business practices with regards to audience growth, etc. If you determine they are, then you can attribute their unsuccessfulness to the platform that’s not suited to your niche; obviously, valuable information to you!

 We’re not recommending that you copy someone else’s work.
 But if you’re making content within the same niche, you’d be well advised to refresh your memory in terms of possible topic and content formats.
 Also, if you decide to work on a similar topic, you need to work extra hard to make sure that you’re only taking a small amount of inspiration from the competition.
 You need to put your unique twist on the topic and apply your brand personality and style to make it original.
 Otherwise, you could face accusations of plagiarism – the absolute worst thing an online brand can deal with.
 On the other hand, if you put in enough effort – you will be rewarded in terms of follower loyalty!